Nishantgoyal/docker_learning/udemy/docker-mastery/03.Creating_and_using_containers/index.md

 - Create a network: `docker network create --driver <driver> <network_name>`
 - Attach a network to a container: `docker network connect`
 - Detach a network to a container: `docker network disconnect`

+## DNS

+- DNS is the key to easy inter-container communication
+- use `--link` option to enable DNS on default bridge network.
+- Docker daemon has a built-in DNS server that containers use by default.
+- Docker defaults the hostname to the container name, but one can also set `aliases`